 Write to Read starts a chapter in Ontario

-Vancouver, May 2017 – W2R has now become W2RBC.ca.
-That’s because there is now a new W2R chapter starting in Ontario (which may become known as W2RON.ca).
-Bill Humphries and his assistant Joanna Banaga attended a W2R retreat at UBC recently and explained how his chapter is just beginning.
+Vancouver, May 2017 – W2R has recently became writetoreadbc.com That’s because there is now a new W2R chapter starting in Ontario (which may become known as W2RON.ca).
+The late Bill Humphries and his assistant Joanna Banaga attended a W2R retreat at UBC recently and explained how his chapter is just beginning.

 His group is “trying to improve the indigenous presence in libraries wherever they can” through finding dedicated space, putting in shelving and books courtesy of Jeff Burnham of Good Minds Books in Toronto.